Did you know skin cancer is the most common type of cancer in Australia?

 - Wound infection: this may present as redness or discomfort or discharge, and may require a course of antibiotics.

-- Bleeding, bruising, and haematoma: haematoma refers to a collection of blood that needs to be removed in the operating room.
+- Bleeding, bruising, and haematoma: haematoma refers to a collection of blood, and if large it may need to be removed in the operating room.

-- Scarring: scars are initially lumpy, but settle down over months.
+- Scarring: scars are initially lumpy, but settle down over time.
 Rarely they may be permanently lumpy or thick (hypertrophic or keloid scarring).

 - Incomplete excision: there is a small risk (less than 1 in 50) that the lesion is incompletely excised at the time of surgery, resulting in further surgery being recommended.